ucam-cl-dtg/LibID/docs/_build/html/_sources/intro/gettingstarted.rst.txt

     -h, --help          show this help message and exit -o FOLDER           specify output folder
-    -w                  overwrite the output file if it exists -p N                the number of processes to use [default: 1] -v                  show debug information
+    -w                  overwrite the output file if it exists -p N                the number of processes to use [default: the number of CPUs in the system] -v                  show debug information
     -f FILE [FILE ...]  the app/library binaries
     -d FOLDER           the folder that contains app/library binaries